Fusion-Data-Platform/fdp/README.rst

 * Integrate data sources, data, and analysis methods in an extensible platform

-  * Data from multiple facilities, diagnostics, and databases
+  * Streamline data access from multiple facilities, diagnostics, and databases
   * Organize data and analysis methods in an intuitive object-oriented framework
+  * Users can extend FDP with new capabilities

 * Promote collaborative code development and reduce inefficient code duplication
 * Reduce barriers to entry for new students and scientists